eameres/CG4Games/README.md

 using IMGUI the program also allows for "hot swapping" the basic vertex and fragment shaders

-building requires VS 2019 (likely works with earlier versions as well) and CMAKE
+building requires VS 2019 (likely works with earlier versions as well) and CMAKE https://cmake.org/

 Find the build directory and run the setup batch file.
+This will create a g4gBuild directory.
-Inside the new folder it creates you will find a VS2019 sln file to launch
+Inside that directory you will find a VS2019 solution file named "g4gP1.sln".
+Open that with Visual Studio (Community Edition)